LIANHUA2/house_diffusion/README.md

 │             └──  model250000.pt
 └── ......
 ```
-In short, you need to ensure that "house_diffusion", "image_train.py" and "image_sample.py" are in the same directory.You also need to add two folders "outputs" and "processed_rplan", otherwise you may report an error.
+In short, you need to ensure that "house_diffusion", "image_train.py" and "image_sample.py" are in the same directory.You also need to add two folders "outputs" and "processed_rplan", otherwise you may report an error.You also need to add a "list.txt" file to the "rplan" file.

 ## Running the code